shipsaas/.github/profile/README.md

 ![RenderPDF.io](https://github.com/shipsaas/docking/raw/main/.github/render-pdf-io.png)

-[RenderPDF.io](https://renderpdf.io) is a Render-PDF-as-a-Service that provides developer-friendly APIs to render your HTML content to modern PDFs file sin seconds 😎.
+[RenderPDF.io](https://renderpdf.io) is a Render-PDF-as-a-Service that provides developer-friendly APIs to render your HTML content to modern PDFs files in seconds 😎.

 All you have to do is get your API Key and send RenderPDF.io an API call 🚀, no infrastructure setup, no overhead and hassle-free integration 🔋.